Diversity, Equity, and Inclusion Strategic Action Plan

 The Moody College of Communication is committed to a culture of inclusion and equity in which all of our students, faculty, staff, and visitors are welcome and respected.
 We believe that embracing diversity, within our faculty, staff, students, and curricula, creates a beneficial atmosphere for teaching, learning, and inquiry, and is a necessary condition for preparing our students to succeed in a diverse world and to change it for the better.
 (Read our full Diversity Statement at https://moody.utexas.edu/diversity/about)

-To ensure we are living up to our core commitment of creating a more equitable, diverse, and just environment within the Moody College of Communication, this Diversity, Equity, and Inclusion (DEI) Strategic Action Plan was drafted during the Fall 2020 semester, in the Spring 2021 semester, and finalized in Summer 2021.
+To ensure we are living up to our core commitment of creating a more equitable, diverse, and just environment within the Moody College of Communication, this Diversity, Equity, and Inclusion (DEI) Strategic Action Plan was finalized in Summer 2021 and adopted with revisions in Fall 2021.
 This plan outlines actionable steps for Moody College to implement in accordance with the needs of our faculty, staff, and students.
 The primary intention of this plan is to create a learning and working environment that is equitable, inclusive, and just; and where individual differences are valued and serve as a source of collective empowerment.
 Individual units within Moody College are encouraged to develop their own DEI Action Plans, linked to this plan, to meet the unique needs and challenges of their units.

 Mindful of the important diversity-related issues concerning college campuses across the country, the Moody College DEI Committee developed the following specific recommendations to bring greater focus to our current efforts and strengthen a spirit of inclusion across all our programs.
-This plan outlines recommended and/or required policies and practices that support tangible goals and measurable outcomes designed to detect and disrupt patterns of bias.
+This plan outlines recommended and/or required guidelines and practices that support tangible goals and measurable outcomes designed to improve our community and culture.
 These goals and actions provide Moody College with a plan of action and accountability to meet and exceed our commitment to diversity, equity, and inclusion.

 Objective 1: Establish and maintain an equitable and inclusive culture and climate in Moody College.